Gus Grissom: World War II

-Postwar civilian employment
+Post-war employment

 Grissom was discharged from military service in November 1945, after the war had ended, and returned to Mitchell, where he took a job at Carpenter Body Works, a local bus manufacturing business.
 Grissom was determined to make his career in aviation and attend college.
 Using the G.I.
 Bill for partial payment of his school tuition, Grissom enrolled at Purdue University in September 1946.

 Due to a shortage of campus housing during her husband's first semester in college in West Lafayette, Indiana, Grissom's wife, Betty, stayed in Mitchell living with her parents, while Grissom lived in a rented apartment with another male student.
 Betty Grissom joined her husband on campus during his second semester, and the couple settled into a small, one-bedroom apartment.
 Grissom continued his studies at Purdue, worked part-time as a cook at a local restaurant, and took summer classes to finish college early, while his wife worked the night shift as a long-distance operator for the Indiana Bell Telephone Company to help pay for his schooling and their living expenses.
 Grissom graduated from Purdue with a Bachelor of Science degree in mechanical engineering in February 1950.